Anassidr/Coincap-etl-pipeline/README.md

 ### Motivation for this project:
 - The aim of this project is to build a Postgres database while:
-    - Dockerizing processes : set-up the docker-compose file and the Dockerfile (if needed).
+    - Dockerizing processes : set-up the docker-compose file and the Dockerfile (in case a specific image is needed).
+    - Orchestrating with Airflow :
+        - Performing the ETL daily
-    - Orchestrating with Airflow : Using Operators from the airflow libraries.
+        - Choosing the appropriate Operators from the airflow libraries.
-- While I don't have a practical use case for bitcoin prices right now, I am using this pipeline as a placeholder for future ideas that I might have.
+- While I don't have a strong practical use case for bitcoin prices right now, I am using this pipeline as a placeholder for future ideas that I might have.
 I would be able to switch the Coincap API with a different API and be ready to go with minor adjustments.
-- Also, it might be interesting to generate statistics regarding bitcoin price variations.
+- It might be interesting to generate statistics regarding bitcoin price variations.

 ### Steps of this project:

+#### 1. Check the [Coincap API](https://docs.coincap.io/) and decide which data we want to pull.
+  - I am using the bitcoin hourly prices endpoint.
+    - This endpoint specified in the airflow UI >> connections
+    - It is subsequently called in the DAG.py file

-#### 1. Set up the [docker-compose file](https://github.com/Anassidr/Coincap-etl-pipeline/blob/main/coincap-project/docker-compose.yaml) for airflow.
+#### 2. Set up the [docker-compose file](https://github.com/Anassidr/Coincap-etl-pipeline/blob/main/coincap-project/docker-compose.yaml) for airflow.

-#### 2. Set up the [DAG.py file](https://github.com/Anassidr/Coincap-etl-pipeline/blob/main/coincap-project/dags/ETL_dag.py) with the following sequence of tasks:
+#### 3. Set up the [DAG.py file](https://github.com/Anassidr/Coincap-etl-pipeline/blob/main/coincap-project/dags/ETL_dag.py) with the following sequence of tasks:
   - Use the HTTPSensor Operator to make sure the API is functional
   - Use the Postgres Operator to create a table in the postgres container
   - Use the SimpleHttp Operator to get the data from the endpoint and store it in Xcom